 - Which cookie should cow eat if she is just a little hungry?
 WHY?

-I also adjusted the rhyme.
+I also adjusted the rhyme so that no money is needed for exchange.
 You can start with however many cookies you would like (and also have your puppet eat more than one at a time):

 Down Around the Corner